 Malon Courts is the President and CEO of Atlantic Investment Company Malon’s responsibilities span across multiple wholly-owned and related businesses operating under the umbrella of Atlantic Investment Company.

-Malon is Managing Partner of Colony Capital Management, LLC, a Registered Investment Advisor; a Manager of Five Stand Capital, LLC, a private equity business; and a Partner and Chief Compliance Officer of Capstone Global Investments, LLC, and a Registered Investment Advisor.
+Malon is Managing Partner of Colony Capital Management, LLC, a Registered Investment Advisor; a Manager of Five Stand Capital, LLC, a private equity business.

-He is also involved in several civic roles: J. Bulow Campbell Foundation, Trustee; Chairman of the Board of Roanoke College; Trustee and Chair of the Trusteeship Committee, Lovett School; Trustee and Chair of the Endowment Committee; and the Courts Foundation, Trustee.
+He is also involved in several civic roles: Trustee and Chairman of the Investment Committee, J. Bulow Campbell Foundation; Chairman of the Board, Roanoke College; Trustee and Chair of the Endowment Committee, Lovett School; and a Trustee of the Courts Foundation.
 Malon is also a member of the Young Presidents’ Organization, Southern 7 Chapter.

 Malon graduated with a BBA from Roanoke College.